 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-Applicants will be prompted to complete the Supplemental Questionnaire Evaluation that must be submitted during the online application process.
-Section I (A-C) of the Supplemental Questionnaire Evaluation will be screened for relevant qualifying experience.
 Only those applicants who meet the minimum qualifications will proceed in the selection process.
-Section II (1-4) of the Supplemental Questionnaire Evaluation is designed to measure knowledge, skills and/or abilities in job related areas which may include but not be limited to:
+Questions 1 - 4 of the Supplemental Questionnaire have been designed to measure knowledge, skills and/or abilities in job related areas which may include but not be limited to:

-A passing score must be achieved on the examination in order to continue in the selection process.
-Candidates will be placed on the eligible list in rank order according to their examination final score.
+A passing score must be achieved on this examination in order to continue in the selection process.
+Candidates will be placed on the confidential eligible list/score report in rank order according to their examination final score.

 The supplemental questionnaire must be complete and accurate.
 All relevant experience, education, and/or training must be on the supplemental questionnaire in order to be reviewed in the rating process.
 Resumes will not be reviewed.
 Responses cannot be changed or edited after submission.
 All statements made on the application and supplemental questionnaire are subject to verification and must be consistent.

-Certification: The certification rule for the eligible list resulting from this examination will be Rule of Three (3) Scores.
+Certification: The certification rule for the eligible list resulting from this examination will be Rule of Ten (10) Scores.
 Additional selection processes may be conducted by the hiring department prior to making final hiring decisions.